sahankrt20/sahankrt20/README.md

 ## About Me

-I am a Machine Learning Engineer passionate about solving complex problems and uncovering insights from data.
+I am a Machine Learning Enthusiast passionate about solving complex problems and uncovering insights from data.
 My work combines creativity, adaptability, and technical proficiency to build impactful solutions.
 I specialize in developing and deploying machine learning models and have expertise in multiple programming languages.

 ## Repository Overview